firavoyage/blogging/projects.md

 import and export

 - `globe` detailed map of the digital age
-> wikipedia for sites and creators
+> guide for a 2000s time traveller,not just sites
-  - show the hidden treasures
+  - show the "treasures"
-not just the promoted or the most popular ones should be shown
+not just promoted,most commercialized ones
+  - maintain
+discussion on github issues
+maintainer,myself
+  - sites
+categorized
-  - various types
+  - channels
+tag based
-blogs
+  - blogs
-channels
-games
-abstract memes
+blogs existed before mobile internet like ruanyf and internet archive for each
+  - more
+indie games,bangumis,visual novels,... are not included as their databases are implemented well fonts,design systems,... may be added in the future

 - `goods` get rid of consumerism
 > it's not buying matters